-This photograph from the Special Collections Library shows Fred A. Knapp, Class of 1896, and Emily B. Cornish, Class of 1895, in Shakespeare’s Twelfth Night, staged at Bates in November 1893.
+This photograph from the Muskie Archives and Special Collections Library shows Fred A. Knapp, Class of 1896, and Emily B. Cornish, Class of 1895, in Shakespeare’s Twelfth Night, staged at Bates in November 1893.

-We assume that Knapp and Cornish played the lead characters, Orsino and Viola, in Shakespeare’s gender-bending comedy of mistaken identity.
+Knapp and Cornish played the separated twins, Sebastian and Viola, in Shakespeare’s gender-bending comedy.

-The fall of 1893 saw another gendered story play out at Bates.
-For the first time since the school’s founding in 1855, the “young ladies of the freshman class at Bates outnumber the young men,” The Bates Student reported.
+Fall 1893 saw another, less light-hearted gendered story play out at Bates.
+For the first time since the school’s founding in 1855, the “young ladies of the freshman class at Bates outnumber the young men,” The Bates Student reported grumpily.

 And the men were not happy.
 “Should this continue until the feminine gender prevails the consequences would not be pleasant to dwell upon,” the Student reported.

-(On a national scale, this notion of manliness was also about “promoting a sense of America’s growing white imperial power — think of Teddy Roosevelt charging up San Juan Hill,” says Associate Professor of Women and Gender Studies Rebecca Herzig.)
+(On a national scale, this notion of manliness was also about “promoting a sense of America’s growing white imperial power — think of Teddy Roosevelt charging up San Juan Hill,” says Professor of Gender and Sexuality Studies Rebecca Herzig.)

 The woman in this photo, Emily Cornish, certainly hustled, and her life told another gendered story of that era.
 She studied at Emerson College, earned a master’s from Bates in 1899, and later taught at colleges and schools — until 1911, when she left teaching to marry botanist Walter W. Bonns.